Portfolio-Raymond/Data-Analyst-Nanodegree/3-Wrangle_and_Analyze_Twitter_Data/README.md

 - Reporting on 1) your data wrangling efforts and 2) your data analyses and visualizations

 **Objective:**  Gather data from 3 disparate systems (Excel file, website, and Twitter API).
-Wrangle and merge the datasets into a master file, then analyze and visualize highlighting at least 3 insights.
+Wrangle and merge the datasets into a master file, then analyze it highlighting at least 3 insights with visualizations.

 ### Software and Python Packages